The worst drought in 10 years is causing havok for Thailand’s agricultural sector and reigniting rural-urban tensions in

 To add insult to injury Chan-ocha already announced a seven percent increase in the 2016 military budget: an investment in security that itself may just foster greater instability.

-Jeremy is the Web Editor and frequent contributor at Global Risk Insights (GRI), and has worked for NGOs and political parties in Canada.
+Jeremy is a widely referenced political risk expert and weekly columnist for Global Risk Insights (GRI).
 Jeremy's writing has been featured in Business Insider, Huffington Post, Nasdaq.com, The Japan Times, MSN Money, and Yahoo Finance.
 His work also has been quoted and recommended by Time Magazine, Politico, Transparency International, and Greenpeace, among others.